-It?s starting to look like a familiar story.
+It’s starting to look like a familiar story.
 The S&P/ASX 200 (Index:^AXJO) (ASX:XJO) is on track to mark its fourth consecutive trading day of losses with the index slumping 0.4% in afternoon trade.
 Mining stocks are taking the brunt of the selling yet again.
+It’s not a big surprise given that the materials sector, which is dominated by miners, has been among the best performers on the market over the past year.
+An improving outlook for commodities and balance sheet strength has pushed shares in BHP Billiton Limited (ASX: BHP) and Rio Tinto Limited (ASX: RIO) to near multi-year highs….

 To keep reading, enter your email address or login below.